 Call your doctor at once if you have:

-- swelling in your hands, feet, or ankles;
+- weight gain, swelling in your waist, hands, or lower legs;

 - loss of appetite;